pyinstaller/pyinstaller/doc/operating-mode.rst

 When the bundled code terminates, the |bootloader| deletes the temporary folder.

-(In Linux and related systems, it is possible to mount the ``/tmp`` folder with a "no-execution" option.
+(In GNU/Linux and related systems, it is possible to mount the ``/tmp`` folder with a "no-execution" option.
 That option is not compatible with a |PyInstaller|
 one-file bundle.
 It needs to execute code out of :file:`/tmp`.)